Substation Design Services for Utility, Renewable & Industrial Projects

 Substation Design Services

-At Keentel Engineering, we are experts in substation and interconnection engineering support services.
-Our experienced and knowledgeable team has a solid history in engineering, developing, and designing various substation and switchyard projects.
+At Keentel Engineering, we are experts in substation and interconnection engineering support services, offering HV substation design and engineering expertise for projects of all scales.
+Our experienced and knowledgeable team includes trusted substation consultants with a solid history of engineering, developing, and designing complex utility substation design and switchyard projects across the LV, MV, HV, and EHV spectrum.

 Why Choose Us